 What does it mean to be a "nonprofit attorney"?
 It means that I only work with nonprofit organizations.
 More specifically, it means that I focus the majority of my practice advising organizations on the areas of law that are unique to nonprofits.
 Much of that involves either the IRS or state authorities like the Attorney General.
 I also have years of experience, in various capacities, within the nonprofit sector that inform my work in other areas that are not as unique, like contracts and business law.
-I advises on many of the issue that affect an organization's daily operations.
+I advise on many of the issue that affect an organization's daily operations.
 Think of me as a small business attorney for the nonprofit sector!

 When should you contact a nonprofit attorney?